pixie-io/blog.px.dev/content/blog/ebpf-tls-tracing-past-present-future/index.md

 emails: ['ddelnano@px.dev']
 ---

 Instrumentation free, eBPF based tools such as [DeepFlow](https://deepflow.io) and [Pixie](https://px.dev) aim to provide broad observability coverage out of the box.
-By leveraging eBPF[^bpf-blog], these tools inspect all network traffic by hooking into Linux's network stack (syscalls).
+By leveraging eBPF[^1], these tools inspect all network traffic by hooking into Linux's network stack (syscalls).
 The prevalence of TLS and encrypted traffic obscures this global view and necessitates probing applications higher in the software stack (at the TLS library layer) to regain access to the plaintext data.
 This moves the eBPF instrumentation from stable kernel syscalls to unstable user space interfaces (TLS libraries, application binaries, etc).
 In this post, we will walk through the TLS tracing tactics used by open source projects, how they've evolved to address these unstable user space library interfaces and where the future is headed.

-[^bpf-blog]: For an intro to eBPF and an end to end example of working with TLS see this [blog post](https://blog.px.dev/ebpf-openssl-tracing/).
+[^1]: For an intro to eBPF and an end to end example of working with TLS see this [blog post](https://blog.px.dev/ebpf-openssl-tracing/).

 ## Tracing TLS: An overview